hfg-gmuend/stablehub.aid-lab.hfg-gmuend.de/README.md

 3. 🎬 Click generate to create your image
 4. 👀 Observe how changes to parameters affect the result

-## Managing Models 🗃️

-StableHub supports various Stable Diffusion models.
-New models can be uploaded via the web interface or placed in the `models/` folder.

-**🌟 Recommended models for beginners:**
-- 🏃 Stable Diffusion 1.5 (versatile and fast)
-- 🎨 Stable Diffusion 2.1 (higher quality)
-- 🎭 Specialized models for specific styles or applications

 ## For Educators 👩‍🏫